igrishaev/pg/doc/090-copy.md

   (pg/copy-out conn sql out))
 ~~~

-The expression above returns 9 (the number rows).
-The actual rows are now in the
+The expression above returns 9 (the number of rows).
+The actual rows are now in
-`out` variable that stores bytes.
+the `out` variable that stores bytes.

 Of course, for massive data it's better to use not `ByteArrayOutputStream` but
 `FileOutputStream`.
 You can produce it as follows: